ruslansavchuk/kubernetes-the-hard-way/docs/02-kubelet.md

 CONTAINER    IMAGE    RUNTIME
 ```

-Looks like containerd didn't created any containrs yet?
+Looks like containerd didn't create any containers yet.
-Of course it may be true, but based on the output of ctr command we can't confirm that.
+Of course, it may be true, but based on the output of ctr command we can't confirm that.

-Containerd has namespace feature.
+Containerd has a namespace feature.
 Namespace is a mechanism used to provide isolation and separation between different sets of resources.

 We can check containerd namespaces by running
 ```bash